 This time around there seemed to be a little bit of everything.
-You could find examples of prewar toy trains, mostly from the late 1920s to mid 1930s.
-There were several tables with postwar toy trains (1949-1965), a fair number with items from the 1970s and 1980s.
+You could find examples of prewar toy trains, mostly from the late 1920s to mid-1930s.
+There were several tables with postwar toy trains (1949-1965), a fair number of items from the 1970s and 1980s.
 And it all wasn't Lionel -- American Flyer was represented (mostly in postwar), and there were smatterings of Ives and Dorfan (two prewar companies), and some foreign examples from Marklin (Germany) and Hornby (UK).

 But that's not to say you could find anything and everything.
 There were gaps, and there were excesses.

 Without a doubt, the most common item at this show of several hundred vendors in seven exhibit halls was the Lionel F3 diesel in New York Central livery.
 It was in every hall, in virtually every aisle.
 Everyone seemed to be selling them for around the same price -- $500 for a pair.

 For many, the 1950s were the golden age for Lionel trains.
 They produced high-quality, highly detailed models that ran well and looked good.
 And, for the most part, they've held up with time.
 In 1948 Lionel introduced their F3 diesel in both Santa Fe and New York Central paint schemes.
 The Santa Fe proved most popular, and a version of it was offered every year for the next eighteen years.
 The NYC version, on the other hand, had a shorter -- but respectable -- run of eight years.

 Lionel tried other paint schemes on their F3 diesels -- including the Southern Railway's distinctive green livery.
 That model was only offered from 1954-56.